 Generally, people are familiar with only five senses: vision, hearing, taste, touch, and smell.
 However, there are also two less commonly discussed senses.
 These are proprioception, or an awareness of one’s own body parts, and the vestibular sense, which involves balance, movement, and coordination (1).
 Children with sensory processing issues may have abnormal responses to any of these senses.

-Although the term “sensory processing issues” is often exclusively associated with autism spectrum disorder (ASD), many people do not realize that both sensory processing issues and other symptoms that characterize ASD can be caused by hypoxic-ischemic encephalopathy (HIE).
-Because HIE often leads to cerebral palsy (CP), it is also common for children with CP to have sensory processing issues.
+Although the term “sensory processing issues” is often exclusively associated with autism spectrum disorder (ASD), many people do not realize that theses symptoms that characterize ASD can also be caused by hypoxic-ischemic encephalopathy (HIE).
+Because HIE often leads to cerebral palsy (CP), it is also common for children with CP to have difficulty with sensory processing.

 Types and signs of sensory processing issues

-There are two main types of sensory processing issues: hypersensitivity and hyposensitivity.
+There are two main types: hypersensitivity and hyposensitivity.

 - Be bothered by loud noises, bright lights, scratchy or form-fitting clothing, or physical contact (especially unexpected touch)